A Neuro-Symbolic Framework for Accountability in Public-Sector AI: Literature Review: Legal Reasoning for Welfare Distributions via Neuro-Symbolic Frameworks

-Neuro-symbolic systems have demonstrated value in settings where behavioral errors carry significant risk and correctness must be formally established.
-Frameworks such as Logic Tensor Networks (LTNs)~\cite{badreddine_logic_2022} and DeepProbLog~\cite{manhaeve_deepproblog_2018} incorporate logical constraints directly into neural inference, ensuring that predictions obey domain-specific structure rather than unconstrained statistical associations.

-More recent pipelines connect large language models to verification systems.
-For example, LLM-plus-solver architectures~\cite{sadowski_explainable_2025} where neural models extract candidate rules or explanations from natural language, and symbolic solvers check the satisfiability of those claims.
-These workflows have been applied to visual reasoning tasks\cite{dong_neural_2019}, scientific discovery\cite{lv2022xdmimprovingsequentialdeep}, and automated theorem proving\cite{rao2025neuraltheoremprovinggenerating}, demonstrating that neural interpretations can be systematically tested against external logical constraints rather than accepted at face value.
-Collectively, these approaches show that learned systems can be made subject to explicit rule auditing, offering stronger assurances than post-hoc interpretability alone.
+Large Language Models (LLMs) have introduced new possibilities for bridging natural-language legal texts and formal representations.
+Unlike earlier rule-based extraction methods that required hand-crafted templates or expert annotation, LLMs can process statutory language at scale and generate candidate logical formalizations from unstructured text.
+Recent work has explored 'LLM-Plus-Solver' architectures in which neural models extract candidate rules or explanations from natural language, and symbolic solvers check the satisfiability of those claims \cite{sadowski_explainable_2025}.
+These pipelines have been applied to visual reasoning \cite{dong_neural_2019}, scientific discovery \cite{trinh_alphageometry_2024}, and automated theorem proving \cite{rao2025neuraltheoremprovinggenerating}, demonstrating that neural interpretations can be systematically tested against external logical constraints rather than accepted at face value.
+In legal domains specifically, LLMs have been used to identify legally operative concepts, clause boundaries, and exceptions from regulatory texts \cite{noguer_i_alonso_automating_2024}, while related approaches combine rule extraction with constraint validation — for example, LLM + Z3 or LLM + Prolog pipelines — verifying whether the logic behind a textual explanation is complete and consistent \cite{calanzone_logically_2024, wang_python_2024}.